Property RD and the Classification of Traces on Reduced Group $C^*$-algebras of Hyperbolic Groups: On conjugacy classes

 \end{proof}

 \begin{cor} For $G$ a non-elementary hyperbolic group and $a \in G$ a non-torsion element, the conjugacy class of $a$ grows exponentially. \end{cor} \begin{proof} By the theorem, it suffices to show that the conjugacy class is infinite.
-Let $C(a)$ be the conjugacy class and $Z(a)$ be the centraliser.
-Then $C(a) = G/Z(a)$, so if the conjugacy class is finite, then $Z(a)\subset G$ has finite index.
-But, by theorem 3.35, $Z(a)$ is a finite extension of $\la a \ra$, so it is virtually cyclic.
-But any group is quasi-isometric to any finite index subgroup, so that would mean that $G$ is also virtually cyclic, which is impossible. \end{proof}
+Let $C(a)$ be the conjugacy class of $a$ and $Z(a)$ be the centraliser.
+The fact that $C(a) = G/Z(a)$ implies that if the conjugacy class is finite, then $Z(a)\subset G$ has finite index.
+By Theorem 3.35 of \cite{Papa}, however, the centraliser of an infinite order element in a hyperbolic group is a finite extension of the subgroup generated by the element.
+As a result, $Z(a)$ is a finite extension of $\la a \ra$, and is thus virtually cyclic.
+Applying that any group is quasi-isometric to any of its finite index subgroups, we would then have derived that $G$ is also virtually cyclic, resulting in the desired contradiction. \end{proof}